IUS-CS/project-scrumger-games/doc/projectreflections.md

 ## John Cooke Project Reflections
+As the most experienced developer on my team, this project was my first opportunity to take a leadership role on a development team.
+I had worked with teams on other projects before, but never in a leadership position, so I was excited about the opportunity to architect and lead a project.
+Additionally, I've never done any actual projects in machine learning, only read a lot about theory.
+These things combined meant that this project was a great chance to learn a lot, both about myself and about an interesting topic within computer science.

+Most of my contributions to the project involved core game engine functions such as collision detection, sprite spawning and movement, and the rendering system.
+I also handled laying out the general structure of the project, and much of the work involving the machine learning portion of the project was handled by me as well.

+In the end, I learned a lot about how to structure and design a machine learning system, and how to design your systems to incentivize the AI to accomplish the task.
+Working with the automated unit testing system, and the number of times it exposed that I was clueless about, also cemented the importance of automated unit testing in my mind.

 ## Zion Emond Project Reflections
 This project was one of the first big group development projects I had done.